 Methods

-We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study (Simmons, Nelson, & Simonsohn, 2012).

 Participants and Ethics

 Participants were recruited from the subject pool of the Faculty of Social and Behavioral Sciences at Leiden University.
-Each of the 212 participants consented digitally to take part in one experimental session lasting approximately one hour and were debriefed digitally.
-Zero participants withdrew their participation, 16 were excluded due to incomplete data resulting from server overload, therefore, the data of 196 participants were used in our analyses.
+Each of the 212 participants consented digitally to take part in one experimental session lasting approximately one hour and were debriefed after the experiment.
+Due to incomplete data resulting from server overload we had to exclude … .
+Therefore, the data of 196 participants were used in our analyses.
 Participants (mean age = 23.06 +/− 4.25, 155 female) were paid €8.69, on average, and reported on incentives such as money (59.69%), credits (25.51%), and science (14.80%).
-The experimental tasks were programmed using oTree (Chen, Schonger, & Wickens, 2016) and screenshots of the instructions can be found in the Appendices and Supplemental Material.
+The experimental tasks were programmed using oTree (Chen, Schonger, & Wickens, 2016).
+Screenshots of the instructions can be found in the Appendices and Supplemental Material.
 All materials and anonymized data are uploaded to the open science framework (OSF; https://osf.io/v4rma/).

 Experimental Design